-A student may be dismissed from the university due to failure to maintain communication with the university for a period exceeding 12 or more months.
+A student may be dismissed from the university due to failure to maintain communication with the university for a period of one year.

 Students have the right to appeal such actions taken by University administration.
 Regulations governing original hearings and appeal rights and procedures are designed to give maximum protection to both the individual and the University.